What is Stress and How to Reduce It?

 - Stay connected to your near and dear ones who make you feel happy and calm.
 Always be with those people or your friends who give you moral support and emotional balance in your tough times.
 Being with them, you can share your worries and thoughts so that they can give you moral support and become a good listener.

-- We all know that music is a perfect “stress buster” tool.
-So, when you feel low and find yourself in a perplexing situation, simply plug in and play those songs which are close to your heart.
+- We all are aware that music is a perfect “stress buster” tool.
+So, when you feel low and find yourself in a perplexing situation, simply play those songs which are close to your heart.
 It will reduce your stress level and boost your thought process.

 When it comes to stress, how long does it last?